cpsamtec/virtuin/docs/documentation.md

   #AWS_SECRET_ACCESS_KEY=XXXXX
   #AWS_ACCESS_KEY_ID=XXXXX
 ```
-The collection.yml will need to specify the location of it's corresponding
-collection.env for each station it will be run.
-If one does not exist the default values are used.
 You will want to store any credentials for services your tasks will use in
 the collection.env.
+A collection.env can be stored in 2 places.
+The 1st takes prescedent.

+1. collection.env in the same directory as the collection.yml.
+If collection.yml
+is stored remotely use the 2nd location.
+2. ${HOME}/virtuin/[lower cased collection name]/collection.env.
+It will
+be automatically generated if does not exist.

 Virtuin variables in collection.env
 - VIRT_DOCKER_HOST - Tells Virtuin how to access your desired Docker server.